jgm/pandoc/doc/lua-filters.md

 `sub (s)`

 Returns a substring of a UTF-8 string, using Lua's string indexing rules.

 # Module pandoc

 Lua functions for pandoc scripts; includes constructors for document tree elements, functions to parse text in a given format, and functions to filter and modify a subtree.

-## Pandoc {#pandoc}
+## Pandoc

 ### `Pandoc (blocks[, meta])` {#pandoc.pandoc}